Q What do we do to book you to hold our ceremony?

 To be legally married you must make an advance legal application between 3 months and 29 days before the date you’ll marry on, to the registry office which covers the postcode where you’ll marry.
 You will need to send M10 forms and supporting paperwork such as original birth certificates, a utility bill and a £70 administration fee.
 Depending on your personal circumstances you may need to send other paperwork, for example, if you’re divorced or widowed, or if you do not hold UK passports.
-Once your application to legally marry in Scotland has been approved you then collect a piece of paper called a Marriage Schedule during the 7 days before the wedding, then during the ceremony on the day you each say you’ll take each other as husband / wife / spouse, then we pronounce you married, and then we sign the paperwork along with your two legal witnesses.
-If coming from overseas you may need visas or other immigration paperwork and we can guide you in the right direction to explore this.
+Once your application to legally marry in Scotland has been approved you then collect a piece of paper called a Marriage Schedule during the 7 days before the wedding (usually a weekday), then during the ceremony on the day you each say you’ll take each other as husband / wife / spouse, then we pronounce you married, and then we sign the paperwork along with your two legal witnesses.
+If coming from overseas you may need visas or other immigration paperwork.

 Q Can you include absolutely anything I want in my wedding ceremony?

-Yes!
-We have yet to be asked to include something in a ceremony that we felt we needed to say no to so please ask.
+We have yet to be asked to include something in a ceremony that we felt we needed to say no to, so please ask for what you would like - we are here to reflect your beliefs.
 We would guide you as to what would be appropriate and what wouldn’t, and what we feel would work and what wouldn’t.

 Q Can you hold my ceremony anywhere?